Origins and Development of the Yassa Code

 When Genghis Khan unified the fractious Mongol tribes in 1206, he faced a challenge that had defeated steppe rulers for centuries: how to govern a sprawling, multi-ethnic empire with no central legal tradition.
 His answer was the Yassa, a dynamic legal code that blended customary tribal law with radical new statutes designed to forge unity from chaos.
 The Yassa was not a single written document but an evolving collection of decrees, precedents, and regulations that grew with the empire.
 It drew from traditional Mongol bilik (oral wisdom) while introducing innovations that reflected the needs of a rapidly expanding state.

 Historical sources on the Yassa come primarily from Persian and Arabic chroniclers, as well as later Mongolian texts.
 The historian Juvayni, writing in the 13th century, preserved fragments of the code in his History of the World Conqueror.
 The Secret History of the Mongols, though focusing on Genghis Khan's life, also provides glimpses into the legal mindset that shaped the Yassa.
 Western travelers like Marco Polo and William of Rubruck recorded observations of Mongol justice in practice, offering external perspectives on the code's operation.
+For a deeper dive into how historians have pieced together these fragmented records, Britannica's entry on the Yassa offers a concise overview of the primary source challenges.

 The Unification of Mongol Tribes